Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Suppose a new health study increases the demand for a nutritious beverage, shifting the demand curve

-Impact of Minimum Wage as a Price Floor in the Labor Market
+Impact of a Price Floor on Market Outcomes

 Implications of a Price Floor in the Athletic Shoes Market